rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 Timeouts are defined in seconds.
 Timeouts should be set as low as possible while, still giving the site time to respond correctly before tests times out and report errors.

 ## Configuring the actual site/supervisor
-You should make sure that the actual site or supervisor you want to test is configured to match the validator configuration file, i.e. that the components match and intervals and timeouts are compatible.
+You should make sure that the actual site or supervisor you want to test is configured to match the validator configuration file, e.g. that the components match and intervals and timeouts are compatible.

 When testing a site, you need to configure it to connect to the validator.
 This typically includes setting an ip address and port.
 If the site and the validator is running in the same machine, the ip address will typically be `localhost` or `127.0.0.1`.

-When testing a supervisor, you need to configure it to listen for connections on the same port as the validator uses, and make it does reject the connection due to firewalls, ip filtering, or rsmp site id filtering.
+When testing a supervisor, you need to configure it to listen for connections on the same port as the validator uses, and make sure the connection is not blocked due to firewalls, ip filtering, or rsmp site id filtering.

 RSMP Traffic Light Controllers be default communicate on port 12111, but to avoid interfering with real installations, the validator uses port 13111 by default.
 You can use another port if you like, just be sure to configure the equipment and the validator to use the same port.